jsaintyv/Fcsc2025WriteUp/ja4a4a4do0o0ore/README.md

 A search tells me that it is not possible to identify interactive sessions from other sessions.
 So, the solution was to seek for a side-channel.

-Th code bellow dump by ip each frame size.
+In the code bellow dump by ip each frame size.

 ```bash
 python printFrameSize.py > frameSize.txt